 Great job Cobb County GA animal welfare advocates!
 You speak and law makers and prosecutors listen.
 Cobb County GA District Attorney Vic Reynolds is cracking down on animal abuse.
 Soon after taking office last year he starts Georgia's first ever animal abuse unit.
-He issues a clear warning to pet owners to treat their pets humanely or go to jail and lose their pets for good.
+He issues a clear warning to pet owners to treat their pets humanely or go to jail.

-Reynold's, also named one of the nation’s top 10 animal defenders by the Animal Legal Defense Fund, is also the keynote speaker this May in Atlanta GA at the Animal Cruelty Conference held by The Association of Prosecuting Attorneys, a national group.
-He advises his prosecuting team to use forfeiture statues to make sure abused animals are permanently removed from people who hurt them.
+Reynold's, also named one of the nation’s top 10 animal defenders by the Animal Legal Defense Fund, is the keynote speaker this May in Atlanta GA at the Animal Cruelty Conference held by The Association of Prosecuting Attorneys, a national group.
+He advises his prosecuting team to use forfeiture statues to permanently remove pet and other animals from people who hurt them.
 The unit has been successful in handing down indictments of felony animal cruelty cases, reports Bill Hendricks with the AJC, Atlanta's number one news source.

 "Most people erroneously think because they own their animals, they can treat them as they please, including cruelly," says Sherwin Figueroa, Vice President of the State Bar of Georgia's Animal Law Section.
 She points out that research indicates that people who neglect or are cruel to animals are more likely to abuse children.